- Palm beach county

 South of Palm Beach County, vacationers discover the next 23 miles of golden sand.
 Divided into six sections, beginning with Deerfield Beach in the north and ending with Hallandale Beach in the south, beach life is pure enjoyment.

 Fort Lauderdale's boardwalk draws locals and visitors alike.
 Sun worshipers and water sports enthusiasts will get their money's worth here.

-If you prefer something a little quieter, head south to Hollywood.
-For those who don't want to just lie on the beach, the 2½ mile brick-paved broadwalk can show off your fitness with in-line skates, bikes or just a run.
+If you prefer something a little quieter, head to Hollywood in the south.
+If you don't just want to lie on the beach, you can show off your fitness on the 2½ mile long, brick-paved boardwalk with inline skates, bicycles or just running.

 Broward County also has more than 300 miles of inland waterways to explore.
 Water taxis offer a variety of ways to get around.